-Code H. Subpart F income other than sections 951A and 965 inclusions.
+Code H. Income under subpart F (other than inclusions under sections 951A and 965).
 The partnership will provide your share of subpart F inclusions other than sections 951A and 965 inclusions.

 Attach a statement to the Schedule K-1 identifying any subpart F inclusion attributable to: